If you're using the Classic builder, you can find that article here.

 5. Add a Payment question, and make sure you set the Price to 0 (zero):

 And that’s it!
-Here’s what the final typeform should look like in the Create panel:
+Here’s what the final typeform looks like with a nice theme from the Design panel: